 Interpretations of the skeleton smoker vary, as interpretations usually do.
-Some consider it a vanitas, a reminder of death and mortality, perhaps inspired by his father’s passing or Van Gogh’s own poor health at the time.
-Some interpret it as a criticism of smoking, though Vincent loved tobacco and smoked like a victorian chimney until his death.
-The Van Gogh Museum, where the artwork currently resides dismisses it as ‘a juvenile joke.’
-Whatever his true intent, I prefer the idea that Van Gogh was simply tired of his studies, adding the drooping cigarette as note of dark humor, subtly twisting a formal class project into a mordent self-portrait.
+Some consider it a vanitas, a reminder of death and mortality, inspired by his father’s passing or Van Gogh’s own poor health at the time.
+It could be a criticism of smoking, though Vincent loved tobacco and smoked like a Victorian chimney until his death.
+The Van Gogh Museum, where the artwork currently resides, dismisses it as ‘a juvenile joke.’
+Whatever his true intent, I like the idea that Van Gogh was tired of his studies, and adding the drooping cigarette to twist a class project into a mordent self-portrait.
 Bored to death, taking joy in his favorite vice.

 Thanks to the brilliant book cover designer Chip Kidd, Van Gogh’s skelly took on a new life in 2008, when he used the work on the cover of David Sedaris’s book of essays “When You Are Engulfed in Flames,” which among other eclectic stories featured the author’s journey to quit smoking.
 It was a very popular book.
 For years everytime I walked past a bookstore this fellow was peeking out of a window display.
 And now, thanks to the magic of print-on-demand, you can both support Obelisk and share your living room with Van Gogh’s jaunty skeleton by buying an archival print of the artwork below.

 Got questions, comments or corrections about Head of a Skeleton with a Burning Cigarette?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Head of a Skeleton with a Burning Cigarette," in Obelisk Art History, Published July 24, 2021; last modified November 08, 2022, http://www.arthistoryproject.com/artists/vincent-van-gogh/head-of-a-skeleton-with-a-burning-cigarette/.